 - Watch for wilting.
 The average garden needs 1″ of water a week.
 But plants will tell you if they need watering by drooping.

-- Remember to mow your lawn at at least 3” to encourage healthy grass.
+- Remember to mow your lawn at least 3” to encourage healthy grass.

-- Start seeds for fall; plant broccoli, cabbage, and Brussels sprouts inside.
+- Start seeds for fall vegetable gardens; plant broccoli, cabbage, and Brussels sprouts inside.